-One element of a global regulatory model for medical devices is that the manufacturer attests that its medical device complies fully with all applicable Essential Principles for Safety and Performance and draws up a written 'Declaration of Conformity'.
+One element of the GHTF regulatory model for IVD Medical Devices requires that the manufacturer attest that its IVD Medical Device complies fully with all applicable Essential Principles for Safety and Performance as documented in a written 'Declaration of Conformity' (DOC).

-As a minimum, this declaration should contain the following information:
+At a minimum, this declaration should contain the following information:

-- A statement that each device that is subject to the declaration: - Ø complies with the applicable Essential Principles for Safety and Performance, - Ø has been classified according to the classification rules, and - Ø has met all the applicable conformity assessment elements. - Information sufficient to identify the device(s) to which the Declaration of Conformity applies. - The Global Medical Device Nomenclature (GMDN) code and term for the device. - The risk class allocated to the device/s after following the guidance found in Principles of Medical Devices Classification. - Which of the conformity assessment procedures described in Section 6.2 have been applied. - The date from which the Declaration of Conformity is valid. - The name and address of the device manufacturer. - The name, position and signature of the responsible person who has been authorised to complete the Declaration of Conformity upon the manufacturer's behalf.
+- A statement that each device that is the subject of the declaration: - > complies with the applicable Essential Principles for Safety and Performance, - has been classified according to the classification rules7, and - ➤ has met all the applicable conformity assessment elements. - Information sufficient to identify the device(s) to which the Declaration of Conformity applies. - A Global Medical Device code and term for the device. - The risk class allocated to the device/s after following the guidance found in Principles of IVD Medical Devices Classification8. - Which of the conformity assessment procedures described in Section 6.2 have been applied. - The date from which the Declaration of Conformity is valid. - The name and address of the device manufacturer. - The name, position and signature of the responsible person who has been authorised to complete the Declaration of Conformity upon the manufacturer's behalf.